Nabeel123/angular-photo-test/README.md

 ## Architecture

-The app follows Angular best practices for scalable architecture.
-See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for the full guide (aligned with [this article](https://medium.com/@iamtapan/a-guide-to-effective-angular-architecture-best-practices-b08f7104b2a5)).
+The app follows Angular best practices for scalable architecture (aligned with [this article](https://medium.com/@iamtapan/a-guide-to-effective-angular-architecture-best-practices-b08f7104b2a5)):

 Quick overview: